Christilut/node-modern-boilerplate/README.md

 - Sentry.io for exceptions
 - CLI command to create an admin user
 - VSCode debugging settings
+- TypeScript linting (not yet enforced because TS language server with tslint is not yet ready)

 Not yet added:
 - AVA for parallel integration testing (and test cases for everything)